-Step Action Note: E-3 means the blood drop is too small, or incorrect tesprocedure, or there may be a problem with the test stipe.
-E-4 means the blood glucose level may be too high to by the system or there may be a problem with the test See Troubleshooting section for more information.
+Step Action 5 (cont.)
+F-3 means the blood drop is too small, or incorrect test procedure, or there may be a problem with the test strip.
+E-4 means the blood glucose level may be too high to be read by the system or there may be a problem with the test strip.
+See Troubleshooting section for more information.
 6 After reviewing your result, remove and discard the used test strip according to local regulations.
 IMPORTANT: After performing a blood glucose test, wash your hands with soap and water and thoroughly dry them.